VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module calculates average daily vehicle miles traveld for households.
 It also calculates average DVMT, daily consumption of fuel (in gallons), and average daily Co2 equivalent greenhouse emissions for all vehicles.

-* This module step uses data sources including NHTS 2001 and ?
+* Data sources include NHTS 2001 and ?
-* This module step uses model types including Linear regression and Tabulation of data by vehicle vintage
+* Model types include Linear regression and Tabulation of data by vehicle vintage
-* This module step is estimated using the following methods: Parameters hardcoded in script and Data file in data-raw/PhevModelData_ls.rda
+* Estimation uses the following methods: Parameters hardcoded in script and Data file in data-raw/PhevModelData_ls.rda
-* This module step is documented in R Script only, no md file produced
+* Documented in R Script only, no md file produced

 The models in this model step are: